openedx/edx-documentation/en_us/video/source/video_uploads.rst

 Enable Video Upload in Studio
 ******************************

-This procedure needs to be completed only once per course.
+This procedure needs to be completed only once per course in Studio.

 #.
 Work with your institution's video administrator to obtain the edX video
    identifier for your course.
-The edX media team defines a unique value for each course.
+The edX media team defines a unique video identifier for each course.

 #.
 Open the course in Studio.